lubojr/naucse.python.cz/lessons/beginners-en/def/index.md

 ## None

-When the function does not end with an explicit `return`, the value that it returns is automatically `None`.
+When the function run does not end with an explicit `return`, the value that it returns is automatically `None`.

 `None` is a value that is already "inside" Python (same as `True` and `False`).